 The Robert J. and Nancy D. Carney Institute for Brain Science invites applications for Graduate Awards in Brain Science.
 These awards recognize outstanding and productive mid- to late-stage Ph.D. candidates conducting brain science-related research in a Brown graduate program.

 We accept applications in any research area of brain science.
 However, some funding for Carney graduate awards is directed toward specific research areas.
 For consideration for funding from the Daniel Cooper Graduate Student Fellowship Fund, we encourage applications for research related to brain circuitry, neurotransmitters, and neuromodulation in psychiatric illness and human behavior.
 For consideration for funding from the Dr. Achilles Frangistas Fund, we encourage applications for research related to neurodegeneration.
-All applications will be evaluated together.
-It is NOT necessary to state special consideration for a specific fund.
+All applications will be evaluated together, it is NOT necessary to state special consideration for a specific fund.

-- 2-page CV including publications, abstracts, educational history, and other professional experience (file name should start with applicant's last name).
+- CV – Upload a 2-page pdf document including publications, abstracts, educational history, and other professional experience (file name should start with applicant's last name).

 - Member of the student’s thesis or advisory committee - 1-page statement of support